Email marketing analytics and key performance indicators (KPIs) can be measured in many ways.

 Here you can really flex your creative muscles.
 This is the most visible element of the email, so make it personal.
 Use any knowledge of the customer you have to make the subject line relevant, but not creepy.
 Focus on the brands, categories, and products the customer likes.
 If possible, do an automatic A/B test for 3-4 variants on a small portion of your database, wait for a few hours, and then send the winning variant to the rest of your customers.

-Pre-header Text / Preview Text
+Pre-header and Preview Text

 Although slightly less visible than the subject line, customers still notice it.
 Make sure to use this space to “preview” what the content of the email will be like.
-You definitely shouldn’t show the following message: “If you can’t see the email properly, click here to view in browser” — this is a waste of valuable space.
+You definitely shouldn’t show the following message: “If you can’t see the email properly, click here to view in browser”, this is a waste of valuable space.

 Send Time